intltechventures/Lab.Architecture/Conjectures.md

 103. More enterprise projects fail due to an excessive degree of optimisim - than skipticism and pessimism.

 104. If the actual data, from every major business that has attempted to follow the Agile Industrial Complex's prescriptive guidance were published and made available for aggreation and analysis - the entire edifice would immediately implode and spontaneously combust.

+105. At some level of scale [n], very large organizations find benefit in using longer-term roadmaps to align planning of resources (people, time, money) - to coordinate development efforts (larger than [x]).
+This is often even more critical - when the organizational units are distributed geographically, have greater autonomy (e.g., budget planning), and may also include required external coordination with [m] external partners.

 ## Meeks 2024 AI Conjectures: